Industry in Belarus: Overview

 Belarusian industry is generally state-owned.
-The government has share up to 100% in major industrial companies.
-In 2019, 2.1% of industrial organizations were directly owned by state, they employed 19% of industrial workers and produced 13.4% of industrial output.
-3.1% of industrial organizations were formally private but with a state share (up to 100%), they employed 42.2% of workers in industry and produced 52.3% of industrial output.
-88.8% of organizations active in industry were private without any state share (they employed 34.5% of workers in industry and produced 28.4% of industrial output), 6% were foreign-owned enterprises (they employed 4.3% of workers in industry and produced 5.9% of industrial output).
+The government has stakes up to 100% in major industrial companies.
+In 2019, 2.1% of industrial organizations were directly owned by the state, employing 19% of industrial workers while producing 13.4% of industrial output.
+3.1% of industrial organizations were formally private but with a state share (up to 100%), and employed 42.2% of workers in industry while producing 52.3% of industrial output.
+88.8% of organizations active in industry were private without any state share (they employed 34.5% of workers in industry and produced 28.4% of industrial output), while 6% were foreign-owned enterprises (they employed 4.3% of workers in industry and produced 5.9% of industrial output).
 State-owned industrial facilities are subordinated to different government bodies depending on the sector of industry: Ministry of industry for machinery and transportation, Belneftekhim state concern for chemical industry, Bellesbumprom state concern for forest industry and furniture production, Bellegprom state concern for textile, clothing and shoe-making industry, Belgospischeprom state concern for food industry.

-Few major companies made a huge contribution to the total industrial output.
-In 2019, 10 biggest manufacturing companies in Belarus produced 34.4% of total output in manufacturing.
-Analogous share of 50 biggest companies was 50.4%.
+A few major companies make a huge contribution to the total industrial output.
+In 2019, the 10 largest manufacturing companies in Belarus accounted for 34.4% of total manufacturing output.
+Analogous share of the 50 biggest companies was 50.4%.

-The Belarusian state jealously guards its capital; the entry of allies such as Russia into the protected realm has proved difficult if not impossible, because the government in Minsk would charge exorbitant prices for controlling stakes.
+The Belarusian state jealously guards its capital; the entry of allies such as Russia into the protected realm has proved difficult if not impossible, because the government in Minsk charges exorbitant prices for controlling stakes.

 Dominance of state-run major companies negatively affected small and medium business in industry.
-In 2019, medium, small and microorganizations employed 28.6% of workforce in industry and produced 18.4% of industrial output.
+In 2019, medium, small and microorganizations employed 28.6% of the industrial workforce and produced 18.4% of industrial output.
 These organizations were most active in production of wood and paper products including printing (47.1% of output in this sector) and least active in food industry (13.9% of output in this sector), manufacturing of chemical products (13.2%) and petrochemistry (no companies).

 Some industrial facilities were privatized in the 1990s, often by their workers.
-A number of factories (both successful and failed financially) were nationalized during the reign of Alexander Lukashenko usually without compensation:
+A number of factories (both financially successful and unsuccessful) were nationalized during the reign of Alexander Lukashenko, usually without compensation: